Differentiable functions on modules and the equation $grad(w)=Mgrad(v)$: Boundary value problem for generalised Laplace equations

-The last observation in the above example may be generalized to a theorem that links the components of $A$-differentiable functions with the solutions of boundary value problem for generalized Laplace equations.
+The last observation in the above example may be generalised to a theorem that links the components of $A$-differentiable functions with the solutions of boundary value problem for generalised Laplace equations.

-For clarity, we shall only treat the case when $M$ has one eigenvalue.
-A general case may also be inferred from this particular case, using proposition \ref{P:spliting}.
-However, we shall not state the corresponding theorem, due to its notation complication level.
+For clarity, we shall only treat the case when $\tens{M}$ has one eigenvalue.
+The general case may also be inferred from this particular case, using Proposition \ref{P:spliting}.
+However, we shall not state the corresponding theorem, due to the complexity of the notation.